adeelahmedrana/Advanced_Software_Architectures_TickTackToe/README.md

 ## Repository Structure

-- **CODE/**: Contains all the C++ code files related to the Tic Tac Toe game, including the implementation of the new player class and its test case file.
+- **Code**: Contains all the C++ code files related to the Tic Tac Toe game, including the implementation of the new player class and its test case file.
 To use these files:
   - Add the files to your project.
   - If you have more computer players, please update the player number in the respective C++ file.

-- **Results/**: Contains images of the code output and test results.
+- **Results**: Contains images of the code output and test results.

-- **Documentation/**: The documentation file, providing detailed information about the project, is stored here.
+- **Documentation**: The documentation file, providing detailed information about the project, is stored here.

-- **Misc/**: Includes activity diagrams, game states, winning board states, and all other miscellaneous images and files.
+- **Misc**: Includes activity diagrams, game states, winning board states, and all other miscellaneous images and files.
 A backup copy of the working code is also available in this folder, but note that test cases are not included in this backup.

 ## Activity Diagram